Blue Angels Motorcycle Club: Insignia

-The Blue Angels' "colours" originally consisted of the clubs' insignia — a winged skull wearing a Waffen-SS helmet — and the words "Blue Angels" in Gothic script, along with "1%" patches, embroidered onto blue denim jackets.
-The term "one-percenter" is a reference to an alleged comment by the American Motorcycle Association that that 99 per cent of motorcyclists are decent and law-abiding, while one per cent are not.
+The Blue Angels' "colours" originally consisted of the clubs' insignia — a winged skull wearing a Stahlhelm — and the words "Blue Angels" in Gothic script, along with "1%" patches, embroidered onto blue denim jackets.
+The term "one-percenter" is a reference to an alleged comment by the American Motorcycle Association that 99 per cent of motorcyclists are decent and law-abiding, while one per cent are not.
+The Blue Angels' insignia was legally protected in 1997.
 To celebrate the club's 50th anniversary in 2013, Blue Angels members began wearing a more traditional top "rocker", bearing the club's name, and bottom "rocker", denoting the country the member is from.
-The Blue Angels' insignia was legally protected in 1997.
 The club is also known as the "Blue Gang", and uses the abbreviation "21" (the numbers stand for the respective positions in the alphabet of B and A).
-Blue Angels mottos include "Blue Angels Forever, Forever Blue Angels ("BAFFBA"); "Blue Angels OK"; "Blue Gang Forver" ("BGF"); and "Blue Angels, best in the west".
+Blue Angels mottos include "Blue Angels forever, forever Blue Angels ("BAFFBA"); "Blue Angels OK"; "Blue Gang forever" ("BGF"); and "Blue Angels, best in the west".

 Membership and organisation

 Prospective Blue Angels members must be nominated by two members of the club and can be voted into the club by other members after serving a period of time as a "prospect".
 The Blue Angels do not permit drug addicts as members.
 The club has six chapters in Scotland, four in northern England, seven in Belgium and two in Spain.
 The Blue Angels have approximately 200 members in Scotland alone.
-The BAMC support club Tribe 21 also has twelve chapters in Scotland.
+The Tribe, the BAMC's support club, was formed formed in Edinburgh in November 2011, and has 25 chapters, twelve of which are located in Scotland.